 - Freeze the moment.
 Have your pictures taken.
 Or take pictures on your own, and have fun with it.
 Think of all of the time you spend online, or on your smartphone…you can carry those digital shots of your time together everywhere!

 - Screen something.
-Grab your favourite snacks and treats and cuddle up under a comfy organic throw to watch a movie or documentary.
+Grab your favourite snacks and treats (we share many in our Favourite Things here) and cuddle up under a comfy organic throw to watch a movie or documentary.
 It might not sound like a romantic theme, but I promise, it’s inspiring and empowering, which leads to all good things.

 - Indulge.
 Studies have shown that dark chocolate helps prevent heart disease and cancer.
 It has also been shown to increase blood flow and improve mood by boosting the brain chemical, serotonin, which is similar to Prozac and its many mood-enhancing clones.
 But, when it comes down to it, a little dark, organic, fair-trade chocolate tastes good, soothes the soul and is fun to share.

 - Dress up or dress down.
 Dress up your table and yourselves, or dress down and get down on the floor.
 Spread out a blanket and have an indoor picnic!
 Prepare a dinner together with local ingredients — even the planning and shopping can be fun.

 - Experience it all.
 Together.
 Take a cooking class.
 Go to the theatre.
 Go mini-golfing or bowling.
 Get tickets to a concert.
 If you combine your outing with a meal, choose a restaurant with a local and sustainable menu.